h45h74x/playwright-kata/README.md

 #### More information

-Check out the [Playwright Docker Docs](https://playwright.dev/docs/docker) for more details about using playwright with docker.
-Or take your docker setup to the next level as shown in the [playwright-ct-docker-demo](https://github.com/mihkeleidast/playwright-ct-docker-demo) project.
+Check out the [Playwright Docker Docs](https://playwright.dev/docs/docker) for more details about using Playwright with Docker.
+Or take your setup to the next level as shown in the [playwright-ct-docker-demo](https://github.com/mihkeleidast/playwright-ct-docker-demo) project.

 ## Verify you are ready for the Kata